iHomeschool Network

 19. Take a Trip

 An astounding amount can be learned by traveling.
-If you have the means
+If you have the means to travel, do it.

 – Angie, Real Life at Home

-20. Everything Doesn’t Have to Be Awesome
+20. Realize that Everything Doesn’t Have to Be Awesome

 One mistake I made at the beginning of my homeschooling journey was trying to make EVERY subject and lesson the most amazing (and fun) learning experience.
 That’s not practical or sustainable.
 It led to burnout.
 Everything doesn’t have to be the most amazing learning experience ever.
 Sometimes, or some days, you just have to get through the workbook without tying in a craft, book, game, and field trip.
 Doing so prepares your child for the ‘ ‘real world’ and their future job where every moment isn’t